dlsc-software-consulting-gmbh/WorkbenchFX/README.md

         François' Module

     Results to:
-        tab-franois-module // for the Tab
+        tab-franois-module // Tab-ID
-        tile-franois-module // for the Tile
+        tile-franois-module // Tile-ID

     And a LOGGER output of:
-        Set Tab-ID of 'François' Module' to: 'tab-franois-module' // Tab-ID Set Tile-ID of 'François' Module' to: 'tile-franois-module' // Tile-ID
+        Set Tab-ID of 'François' Module' to: 'tab-franois-module' Set Tile-ID of 'François' Module' to: 'tile-franois-module'

 Referring to the custom workbench in the chapter [Getting Started](#getting-started):